 The Repayment Schedule Editing option is disabled for accounts with billing cycles.
 However, it is possible to edit the Repayment method value (percent or amount) as described in the next section.

-- If you edit the total due using the current date, all future installments will be changed; the change will not impact an already generated installment.
+- Using the current date: all future installments will be changed; the change will not impact an already generated installment.

-- If you edit the total due using a date in the past, all installments after the defined date will be recalculated.
+- Using a date in the past: all installments after the defined date will be recalculated.

 Allows you to define how the repayments should be posted in the repayment schedule.